-IB ART AND DESIGN 2 - Grade 12 Required for IB Visual Art SL or HL (610700/610800)
+IB ART AND DESIGN 2 - OPEN ENROLLMENT.
+Grade 12 Required for IB Visual Art SL or HL (ART2021A/ART2021B)

 Students continue to develop their aesthetic, imaginative, and creative faculties.
 Emphasis is on visual awareness and multicultural expressions as reflected in studio work.
-Students complete studio work and refine verbal and visual journals begun in IB Art and Design 1 to fulfill the requirements for the standard level or higher level IB visual arts assessments.
-Students are also eligible to submit their portfolio for the AP Art exam.
+Students complete studio work and refine verbal and visual journals begun in IB Art and Design 1 to fulfill the requirements for the standard level or higher level IB Visual Arts assessments.
+Students are also eligible to submit their portfolio for the AP Studio Art exams.